berdanakyurek/sshKoridor/README.md

 B to pass to build mode.

   Q to leave build mode.
+(In build mode)

+  R to rotate wall.
+(In build mode)

   W-A-S-D to move the wall to be placed.
+(In build mode)

   ENTER to place the wall.
+(In build mode)